 Crescenza is an Italian cheese, one of the softest of the firm cheeses.
-It has a creamy texture and no rind, and has a mild and delicate flavor.
-It can be eaten alone, or used as the filling for some dishes.
+It has a creamy texture and no rind, with a mild and delicate flavor.
+It can be eaten alone, or used as the filling for various dishes.

-- Heat the milk over low heat to 90°F.
+- Heat milk slowly over low heat to 90°F.

-- Turn off the heat once the milk has reached temperature, and stir in the starter, using gentle up-and-down motions for one minute.
+- Turn off heat; stir in the starter.
 Cover and maintain the temperature at 90°F for 30 minutes, undisturbed.

-- Add the diluted rennet, using gentle up-and-down motions.
-Cover and allow it to set at room temperature for 45 minutes, or until you have a clean break.
+- Stir in diluted rennet, using gentle up-and-down motions, for one minute Cover and let set at room temperature 45 minutes, or until there is a clean break.

 - Turn the cheese out of the mold and peel away the cloth.
 Pour the light brine into a plastic container with a lid and put the cheese into it.
 Let the cheese sit in the brine for 2 hours, flipping it periodically.